Project: TA-Tracker

 Implementation

-The following Sequence Diagram shows the interactions between the UI
+The following Sequence Diagram shows the interactions between the UI and the Logic components of TA-Tracker,

-when the user enters the command report CS3247
+when the user enters the command report CS3247.

 The following is an example scenario when the user requests for a report of a particular module,

-with the command report CS3247
+with the command report CS3247.

 -